soheilmashayekhi/tsn-work-test/README.md

 - How should we deploy our code?

 -------
+## Answer
-Submit your answers via Github.
+Submit your answers via Github to this repo.

+Best regards,
+-øistein-